-TaylorMade puts out new irons every year.
-In 2020, you may be wondering if it’s actually worth it to buy last years M6 irons, given the improvement in technology this year.
+TaylorMade puts out new irons every year, and for the most part they don’t tend to disappoint.
+In 2021, you may be wondering if it’s actually worth it to buy the slightly out of date TaylorMade M6 irons, given the improvement in technology year over year.

 TaylorMade M6 Irons Review

 If you’re in the market for a new set of irons, these 2019 TaylorMade M6’s are just a year out of date and provide a ton of value for the performance.
 These clubs are a true game improvement set, and will work for nearly and mid or high handicap golfer.
 If you’re a single digit handicapper, these may be too big for you.
 The TaylorMadeM6 irons provide awesome distance, feel, and trajectory with loads of forgiveness off the face.
 I upgraded a set that was about 5 years old, and saw some impressive changes on the golf course without having to change anything about my swing.

 I tried these clubs out before I bought them, just to make sure my hunch on these being a good fit for my game was correct.
 It was.
 In trial, I saw a pretty tight shot dispersion with my 7 iron, and immediately noticed an improvement in distance vs my previous set of clubs.